govadav/Task-book-search/CODE_REVIEW.md

     •	Added alt attribute for image tag in reading - list and book-search components and removed unnecessary div’s around image in read – list component.

-    •	Added focus pseudo style for the button to highlight while pressinng tab on key board
+    •	Added focus pseudo style for the button to highlight while pressing tab on key board